keikai/doc/dev-ref/Custom_Context_Menu.md

 Although we hide the built-in context menu, you might want to reuse some items on it.
-The example code below demonstrates how to reuse "Clear" menu ite by passing an
+The example code below demonstrates how to reuse "Clear" menu ite by passing an `io.keikai.ui.event.AuxActionEvent`.
-<javadoc directory='zss'>io.keikai.ui.event.AuxActionEvent</javadoc>.

 {% highlight java linenos %}
     @Listen("onClick = #clear")